Montgomery, AL Alcohol and Drug Use Statistics

 Pharmacists are required to provide basic administration education, and the law sets aside extra training for law enforcement officials as to how to administer naloxone.
 This law was amended with HB379 the following year to add registered nurses and firefighters to the list of approved individuals to be supplied with and administer naloxone.14

-If you or someone you know is struggling with addiction and seeking drug rehab in Alabama, call us at 800-926-9037 (Who Answers?) anytime for help verifying your insurance, discussing financing options, and answering the question, “where can I find a drug rehab near me?”
+If you or someone you know is struggling with addiction and seeking accredited drug rehab centers in Montgomery, call us at 800-926-9037 (Who Answers?) anytime for help verifying your insurance and discussing financing options.

 - Center for Disease Control.
 (2022).
 CDCWonder.